open-telemetry/opentelemetry-specification/specification/logs/api.md

 **LoggerProvider** - all methods are safe to be called concurrently.

 **Logger** - all methods are safe to be called concurrently.

+## Convenience

+Languages MAY provide additional ergonomics and convinence APIs.
+For instance, a language may provide an `Emit an Event` method that requires passing an event name parameter.

+## Logs Bridge API

+Languages MAY provide a separate Logs Bridge API if they need different ergonomics for consumers that are building log appenders/bridges.

 ## References